griffithlab/rnaseq_tutorial_wiki/DE-Visualization.md

 	cd $RNA_HOME/final_results/tophat_cufflinks/ref_only/
 	R

+Then, run the R commands detailed in the R script above.
 The output file can be viewed in your browser at the following url.
 Note, you must replace cshl## with your own amazon instance number (e.g., "cshl01")).
 * http://cshl##.dyndns.org/rnaseq/final_results/tophat_cufflinks/ref_only/Tutorial_Part3_Supplementary_R_output.pdf

 ###See separate R tutorial file for part 4 of the tutorial: 'Tutorial_Module3_Part4_edgeR.R'